Dan Spivey: Various storylines (1991)

-1992
+Final appearances (1992)

 Spivey managed to mend fences with WCW and was brought in by new WCW Executive Vice President Bill Watts at the start of the summer of 1992.
 He made his televised return on July 4 edition of WCW Pro, defeating Gary Jackson.
 Spivey was given a renewed push and was undefeated in the summer against lower-level opposition.
 He also found himself frequently teaming with fellow new signing, The Barbarian.
 On August 6, 1992, he beat Tom Zenk at a house show in Fayetteville, NC.
 He was originally booked to team with The Barbarian at the Clash of the Champions XX in a match against Barry Windham and Dustin Rhodes, but was replaced by the newly arrived Butch Reed.

-He returned in December and suffered his first singles loss of his comeback on December 12, 1992, in Columbus, OH when he was defeated by WCW World Champion Ron Simmons.
+Spivey returned in December and suffered his first singles loss of his comeback on December 12, 1992, in Columbus, OH when he was defeated by WCW World Champion Ron Simmons.
 After another defeat to Simmons the following night, he teamed with Big Van Vader in a loss to Ron Simmons and WCW Television Champion Ricky Steamboat at a house show on December 13 in Greensboro, NC.
 On television, his biggest match during this time was his appearance at Starrcade where he teamed with Van Hammer to defeat Johnny B. Badd and Cactus Jack to advance in the "Lethal Lottery".
 Spivey was eliminated from the main event battle royal by eventual winner The Great Muta.
 His last televised match aired on the January 2, 1993 edition of WCW Worldwide where he lost to Dustin Rhodes.
 This match, having been previously taped on December 9, 1992, would be his last chronological match with the promotion.